jjmerri/react-aws-starter/README.md

 ## Check out the app

-Try to go to the /secret route by clicking the "Auth protected route" link in the header.
+Try to go to the [/user-profile](http://localhost:3000/page-not-found) route.
 If you are not logged in you will get redirected to the login page.
-Create a user and login and you should be redirected to the /secret page which you can now view because you are authenticated.
+Create a user and login and you should be redirected to the /user-profile page which you can now view because you are authenticated.